 Proposer's Guide—Part 2: Actions of Immediate Witness

 General Assembly offers delegates the opportunity to participate in the high-energy Action of Immediate Witness (AIW) process.
 People come impassioned on a wide range of issues, engage one another in conversation, craft proposed statements, sign petitions, debate the issues, vote, and bring to life the values of Unitarian Universalism, all within the span of one General Assembly (GA).
 Unlike a Statement of Conscience, an AIW does not carry the full authority of the Unitarian Universalist Association (UUA); rather, it expresses the conscience and carries the authority of the delegates at the GA at which it is passed.
-This distinction follows from the difference in procedure: Congregational Study/Action Issues are initiated by congregations or districts or specified UUA sponsored organizations and move through a three-year period of study and action with opportunities for congregational and district comment.
+This distinction follows from the difference in procedure: Congregational Study/Action Issues are initiated by congregations and move through a three-year period of study and action with opportunities for congregational comment.
 There are no such opportunities for AIWs, which are initiated by individual delegates or groups of delegates and move through their entire creation and adoption process during one GA.
 Nonetheless, AIWs are the product of considerable thought, collaboration, and commitment.
 The AIW process allows Unitarian Universalists to respond quickly to social issues deemed urgent.
 Adopted AIWs are used by congregations in local efforts and empower Multicultural Growth & Witness to take action and recommend action through other departments of the UUA and other Unitarian Universalist groups.

 Frequently Asked Questions

 - What is witness?

 - Who may propose an Action of Immediate Witness?